Skip to main content

 • Science-backed UX — designed around the habit loop (cue, routine, reward) so the app structure mirrors how habits actually form in your brain

-The premium upgrade adds additional analytics, advanced scheduling, and more customization — but the core habit-building tools are fully functional without it.
+The premium upgrade adds unlimited habits, deeper analytics, and advanced scheduling — but the core habit-building loop is fully functional without it.
+If you outgrow the free tier, the upgrade is optional — never pressured.

 Download EasyHabits free on the App Store →